crvlh/Optical-Fiber-Macrobend-Sensor-Spectral-Data/README.md

-This repository contains the data used in the article titled **Optical Fiber Macrobend Sensor Assisted by Artificial Intelligence for Monitoring a Flexible Structure**, which focuses on the development and testing of an optical fiber sensor based on helical geometry for deformation monitoring.
+This repository contains the data used in the article titled **Optical Fiber Macrobend Sensor Assisted by Artificial Intelligence for Monitoring a Flexible Structure** (OFS29), which focuses on the development and testing of an optical fiber sensor based on helical geometry for deformation monitoring.

 ## File Overview